🗓️ Itinerary Guide · Updated April 2026 · ★★★★★ 4.9/5 · 🇦🇺 Local-Built Since 2008

 9:00 AM

 Streets Beach — the only inner-city artificial beach in Australia — is a properly swimmable lagoon 10 minutes from the CBD.
 The Boardwalk along the river and the rainforest Arbour walk are both excellent in the morning cool.
-The Queensland Museum (free entry) gives you an hour of First Nations and natural history context before exploring further.
+The Queensland Museum (free entry) gives you an hour of First Nations and natural history context.
+South Bank Parklands covers 17 hectares and is where most first-time visitors end up at some point — make it deliberate rather than accidental.

 Skip: The Wheel of Brisbane.
-Mt Coot-tha's panorama is dramatically better and completely free.
+Mt Coot-tha's panorama later today is dramatically better and completely free.

 11:00 AM